oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 device_memory_access::usm
    Both USM and non-USM can be used.
-Pointer type is controlled by presense of ``sycl::queue`` object as a first parameter for collective operations.
+Pointer type is controlled by the use of ``sycl::queue`` object as a first parameter for collective operations.
 Presence of ``sycl::queue`` object is obligatory for USM pointer usage.